 Here are some of my tips to help you come out the other end of the holidays feeling rejuveneated and reenergized rather than bloated and exhausted!

 As busy as we all are at this time of year, it is even more important to take time out, especially in the build up to Christmas.
 It is so easy to get carried away with the pressures of shopping and cleaning and cooking and…. that we forget what the core of Christmas is all about.
 Taking just 10 minutes in the morning to sit and focus on your breath, focus on what you are grateful for and set your intention for your day can be really powerful.
 It will help to you get a good start to the day and from here try to stay as mindful as you can throughout your day.
 10 minutes really isn’t too much to spend as as Tony Robbins (personal development guru) says “If you don’t have ten minutes to give yourself you don’t have a life!’

 Try setting reminders on your phone and every time you hear them beep it is a reminder to be mindful.
 Apps like buddhify and headspace can be useful for this too.
 Or at the very least, try to remember to take a few deep breaths any time you feel yourself getting stressed and ask yourself or you worrying about the past or stressing about the future and bring yourself back to the here and now.
-Being present will help you make clearer and wiser decisions and take the stress out of the situation.
+Being present and mindful will help you make clearer and wiser decisions and take the stress out of the situation.

 Think about your New Year’s resolutions early!